Northern free-tailed bat

-The northern free-tailed bat (Chaerephon johorensis) is a species of bat in the family Molossidae.
+The northern free-tailed bat (Mops johorensis) is a species of bat in the family Molossidae.
 It is found in Indonesia and Malaysia.

 Taxonomy and etymology

 It was described as a new species in 1873 by Irish zoologist George Edward Dobson.
 Dobson had obtained the holotype from James Wood-Mason.
 Dobson initially placed it in the genus Molossus and the subgenus Nyctinomus, with a scientific name of Molossus (Nyctinomus) johorensis.
 Its species name "johorensis" is Latin for "belonging to Johor."
 Johor is a state in Malaysia; the holotype was collected there.